benhur07b/benhur07b.github.io/_posts/2019-10-02-strictly-by-the-numbers-admu-dominance-uaapseason82.md

 ---
 layout: post
-title: 'Strictly By The Numbers: The Dominance of Ateneo in Round 1 of #UAAPSeason82'
+title: "Strictly by the Numbers: The dominance of Ateneo in round 1 of #UAAPSeason82"
 description: 'The Ateneo de Manila University Blue Eagles were undefeated in the first round of #UAAPSeason82.
 Can someone stop them on their way to a third straight Championship or are they just #ThatDamnGood?'
 tags: [sports, uaap, basketball, analytics, strictly-by-the-numbers, admu, blue-eagles, data, uaapseason82]
 pinned: false